Heterogeneous Synthetic Learner for Panel Data: Methodology

 where $i = 1,2,\cdots, m$, $T_0+1 \leq t \leq T$.

-\begin{remark} For a given treated unit, Steps 1 and 2 together can be regarded as the standard SC that estimates the ITE of a single unit.
-Our main contribution lies in elegantly extending this line of research to HTE estimation and proposing a efficient solution. \end{remark}
+\textbf{Heterogeneous One-side Synthetic X-Learner (H1SXL). } The above derivation motivates a three-step approach, which is concisely summarized in Algorithm \ref{algo_sc}.
+In Step 1, we estimate the counterfactual outcomes without treatment for the treated units.
+In Step 2, we calculate the ITE $\tilde{\Delta}_{i,t}^{1}=Y_{i,t}^{1}- \widehat{Y}^{1}_{i,t}(0) $ for every treated unit.
+Intuitively, the soundness of this Step is based on the model assumption in Equation \eqref{eq:scmulti}.
+Then we estimate the HTT function $\widehat{\delta}(\boldsymbol{x})$ using imputed ITE in step 3. \begin{remark} For a given treated unit, Steps 1 and 2 together can be regarded as the standard SC that estimates the ITE of a single unit.
+Our main contribution lies in elegantly extending this line of research to HTE estimation and proposing an efficient solution. \end{remark}

+\textbf{Heterogeneous One-side Synthetic Doubly Robust Learner (H1SDRL). } In case of model mis-specification , we propose Heterogeneous One-side Synthetic Doubly Robust Learner (H1SDRL) based on the estimated ITE and the DR-learner proposed by \citet{kennedy2020optimal}.
+The proposed method is summarized in Algorithm \ref{algo_H1SDRL}.